siyul-park/uniflow/docs/user_extension.md

 }
 ```

-Define a function to create the node.
-This function sets up packet processing by passing a handler function to the `OneToOneNode` constructor:
+Create a function to instantiate the node.
+This function configures packet processing by passing a handler function to the `OneToOneNode` constructor:

 ```go
 func NewTextNode(contents string) *TextNode {